 How big a solar power system do I need to power my house?
-The appropriate sizing of a solar power system to supply all a home’s electricity needs is one of the most common questions people considering buying solar panels ask.
-Energy Matters offers a number of tools and ways to help you determine the best sized system for your house and circumstances, including a solar calculator.
+The appropriate sizing of a solar power system to supply a home’s electricity needs is one of the most common questions from people considering buying solar panels.
+Energy Matters offers a number of tools and ways to help you determine the best sized system for your house and circumstances.
+One of these is our solar calculator.

 How big a solar power system?
 Compact Solar Calculator

-Simply enter your postcode and how much you pay per quarter for electricity (even an estimate will do) and our compact solar calculator will display a recommended system.
+Simply enter your postcode and how much you pay per quarter for electricity (even an estimate will do).
+Our compact solar calculator will display a recommended system.

-This will include details of how many solar panels you’ll need to slash your electricity bill by at least 50%, inverter sizing and estimated financial benefit.
+This will include details of how many solar panels you’ll need to slash your electricity bill by at least 50%.
+It will also provide inverter sizing and estimated financial benefit.

 Please note: the solar calculator may take up to 1 minute to produce results currently – we are working on speeding up the processing.
-As an alternative, try our quick solar quote application or call our friendly team on 133-SUN.
+As an alternative, try our quick residential solar quotes application.

 Solar Panel System Size At A Glance

 How big a solar power system you will need is largely determined by your usage.
-The follow image displays grid connected solar panel systems suitable for various household sizes – and an estimate of what each system will power.
+The follow image displays grid connected solar panel systems suitable for various household sizes.
+It also shows an estimate of what each system will power.

-It’s important to consider that even if you purchase an entry level (~ 2kW) package that won’t supply all your electricity needs, it will still reduce your power bills considerably – up to $800 in savings each year, depending on household size and installation location.
+It’s important to consider that even if you purchase an entry level (~ 5kW) package that won’t supply all your electricity needs, it will still reduce your power bills considerably.
+Based on this you can expect up to $800 in savings each year, depending on household size and installation location.

 Please note: the above assumes energy-efficient appliances in most instances and average use (or use as indicated).
-Also note that all solar panels are not equal.
+Also note that all solar panels.
 For example, a low quality panel may provide less output than labelled and may also deteriorate faster.
-Energy Matters only supplies quality solar power components from reputable tier 1 manufacturers, such as REC, Flex, and JA Solar – who, like Energy Matters, is a multi-award winning company.

 Solar quoting system